 Motion pictures such as Brazil that challenge authority find audiences dedicated to the idea of revolution; they succeed both as cult and commercial successes because people inherently desire rebellion, though generally resist being rebellious themselves.
 Standing up to your boss or to a government may seem unlikely, but watching a film fictionalizing such events is necessary and therapeutic.
 Films about successful “rebellion” or anti-authority movements—such as Lindsay Anderson’s if….
 (1968), David Fincher’s Fight Club (1999), or V for Vendetta (2005)—ultimately maintain despairing undertones when applied to real life issues.
 Despairing because, though people cheer on such fantastical films for showing victories over The System, in reality, the bureaucracies usually prevail, hence the fantastical elements in each example.
 Catharsis of this sort liberates, acknowledges that The System exists, and fights ruling powers through often unrealistic means—thus making them so appealing and wonderfully escapist.
 But these films forget The System consists of more than one institution; in actuality, our world has constructed systems on top of systems, and those are placed atop other systems, and so on, forever and beyond comprehension.

 Brazil refuses to play into the hands of catharsis and is comparable to George Orwell’s Nineteen-Eighty Four, the authoritarian government dystopia novel from 1949.
 Though for different reasons, both stories end dismally and acknowledge the institution’s eventual victory over the individual.
 The book served as a warning against a government potentially relying on totalitarianism, which seemed likely to occur, according to Orwell’s book, only a few decades in the future.
-Brazil goes further and suggests that even the imagination comes under rule of a dictatorial society.
+Brazil goes further and suggests that even the imagination comes under the rule of a dictatorial society.
 Orwell’s world may be a futurology, or cautionary tale, but the same cannot be said for Brazil.
 Opening titles describe the setting of Gilliam’s film as existing “Somewhere in the 20th Century.”
 The city remains unknown, though one could presuppose it takes place in England (it was filmed in England, and Gilliam’s work with the British Monty Python troupe highlights this notion).
 But rather than assuming location, consider the setting an allegory representative of all cities and governments here and now: A city with skyscrapers endlessly high; offices with paperwork mandating every action; imperfect, wiry automations guiding and recording behavior.
 As a result, imagination, fantasy, and escape are minimally required from humanity.

-Inspiration for Gilliam’s science-fiction infused, despondent world originated from a seventeenth-century document found by Gilliam in his research; the document detailed the costs of what a person was required to pay for their own witch hunt interrogation.
+The inspiration for Gilliam’s science-fiction infused, despondent world originated from a seventeenth-century document found by Gilliam in his research of the Spanish Inquisition.
+The document detailed the costs of what a person was required to pay for their own witch hunt interrogation.
 The Inquisition brought observers and character witnesses by the dozen to make or break a witch trial, spending much in official monies in the process; in addition, it took several man hours to torture a potential witness, which also accumulated costs, leaving only the accused to pay for his or her own interrogation or punishment.
 Gilliam saw a type of maddening bureaucratic logic at work in this document, analogous to daily lives filled with endless piles of soul-depleting paperwork, the quantification of all things through high finance and accounting, and inhumane business and social diplomacy spreading like a disease.
 But Gilliam insists his picture is not science fiction.
 The setting nonetheless writhes with industrialized technology as rampant as overgrown vines.
 Unlike Orwell’s novel, a future totalitarian government is not the enemy—not completely—rather how modern society floats on a surface of commonplace banality.
 Some link science fiction to the future, whereas an alternate reality, someplace unfamiliar, or in this case an allegory, can exist in a place with fictional technologies in the present day.
 Visually similar to the subterranean future shown in Gilliam’s own 12 Monkeys (1995), we see apparatuses made up of computer parts and monitors so small they require magnifiers, endless streams of ducts, and absolutist political entities running everything—all familiar, yet exaggerated for the sake of Gilliam’s message.
 The result is a contemporary-set fictional landscape.